pworden/COGclassifier/README.md

 # COGclassifier
-Information and additional scripts relevant to the bioinformatic tools "COGclassifier"
+Information and additional scripts relevant to the bioinformatic tool "COGclassifier"

 ## Preparation
 **Install COGclassifier**